 It would be hard for anyone to defend many of the code’s provisions.
 For example:

 - Assume an underage person attends a party as a Designated Driver (DD) where alcohol is available to other underage people.
 The DD, who never even touches alcohol can be convicted of illegal possession.
 The agency argues that the DD could possess alcohol.
 Of course this discourages designated driving.
 It also increases the risks of alcohol-related injuries and deaths.
-And it makes law enforcement much easier because it no longer requires guilt to get convictions.
+But it makes law enforcement much easier because it no longer requires guilt to get convictions.

 - Publicly traded corporations are prohibited from owning liquor stores because of a TABC rule from the 1940’s.
 It’s doubtful anyone knows why the rule was established.